 Yet another reason why I love them so much!

 Make things even easier: start with a good mise-en-place

 Firstly, preheat the oven to 350°F

-Combine the graham cracker crumbs, brown sugar and chopped pecans together into a large mixing bowl.
+Combine the graham cracker crumbs, brown sugar, chopped pecans and salt together into a large mixing bowl.
 Measure and melt the butter into a small glass measuring cup.

 Then, measure or weigh the rest of your ingredients, i.e. the cocoa powder, sweetened coconut, pecans, white and semi-sweet chocolate chips.

 Oh, and take your can of condensed milk out of the pantry.
 But don’t open it just yet, lest you’d be tempted to eat the whole thing by the spoonful!